manateelazycat/sort-tab/README.md

 This function automatically recognizes the number at the end of the keystroke and switches to the tab of the corresponding index.

+## Option
+* sort-tab-hide-function: you can customize this function to hide tab that match some rule, example, if we want hide all dired buffer, you can customize this function like this `(setq sort-tab-hide-function '(lambda (buf) (with-current-buffer buf (derived-mode-p 'dired-mode))))`